nicholson-consulting/indigidata_nlp_training/README.md

 }
 ````

 This will open up Juypter Notebook on your web browser.
-Navigate to the folder which you have saved the ``setup_instructions.ipynb`` notebook, and open it to complete the remaining ste-up tasks.
+On this page, navigate to the folder where you have saved the ``setup_instructions.ipynb`` notebook, and open this file to complete the remaining set-up tasks.